geeksterin/WebCurriculum/Advance Js/Day-09/Readme.md

 If you completed the prior little project, congratulations!
 You are doing fantastically.

-You are becoming better every day, so let's explore how to make a to-do list.
+You are becoming better every day, so let's explore how to make a Leaderboard.
 Its a simple project to make your concepts strong.
 After making this project What you'll Learn :-

  - DOM Manipulation